 - the recognition or enforcement of the award would be contrary to the public policy of that country.

-English Courts have considered the public policy exception on a number of occasions.
-In a recent decision of the English Court of Appeal, RBRG Trading (UK) Ltd v.
-Sinocure International Co Ltd,the following points were set out as being the approach of the English Courts to the public policy exception:
+English courts have considered the public policy exception on a number of occasions.
+In a decision of the English Court of Appeal, RBRG Trading (UK) Ltd v.
+Sinocore International Co Ltd, the following points were set out as being the approach of the English courts to the public policy exception:

 - the public policy ground should be given a restrictive interpretation;

-- where the arbitration tribunal had jurisdiction to determine an issue of illegality and had determined that there was no illegality on the facts, an English court should not allow the facts to be reopened, save possibly in exceptional circumstances;
+- where the arbitration tribunal had jurisdiction to determine an issue of illegality and had determined that there was no illegality on the facts, an English court should not allow the facts to be reopened, apart from, possibly, in exceptional circumstances;

 - where there was no illegality under the governing law, but there was illegality under English law, public policy would only be engaged where the illegality reflected considerations of international public policy rather than purely domestic public policy;